Summary

 Notable Quotes

-"Today, change and the uncertainty that it brings rule us day and night."
+"Order today is change, and the uncertainty that it brings rules us day and night."

 "Technology is reigning AI down on us across all industries, threatening our creativity and productivity."